 What is it?

-In 2000 the Minister of Finance announced that an Air Passenger Tax (APT) was to be instituted on chargeable passengers on a chargeable aircraft departing from an airport in the Republic to a destination outside the Republic.
+In 2000 the Minister of Finance announced that an APT was to be instituted on chargeable passengers on a chargeable aircraft departing from an airport in South Africa to a destination outside of the country.
 This is also applicable to charter companies.
-For more information refer to Section 47(B) of the Customs and Excise Act No. 91 of 1964.
+More information about this is available on Section 47(B) of the Customs and Excise Act No. 91 of 1964.

 Who is it for?